Live entertainment and events ask a lot of an audiovisual system.

-Audiovisual Projects works with venues, producers, and event operators to deliver AV systems built for live use.
-Our experience spans theatres and performance spaces, cinemas and screening venues, festivals, and touring or temporary event environments.
+Audiovisual Projects is a family-founded business that has designed and installed AV since 1989, working from our Darwin base and teams in Melbourne, Sydney, Brisbane and the Gold Coast.
+We work with venues, producers and event operators on systems built for live use.
+That covers theatres and performance spaces, cinemas and screening venues, festivals, and touring or pop-up events.

 AV across Entertainment and Event environments